jstemerdink/EPi.Libraries.UnitTests.Base/README.md

-# EPi.Libraries.UnitTests.Base
-Base for testing EPiServer with FakeItEasy
+﻿# A base class for unit testing EPiServer with FakeItEasy.

+By Jeroen Stemerdink

+## About

+The base library will fake the most used functionalities in EPiServer.